talwrii/obsidian-header-navigation/README.md

 # Installation
 This plugin should be available through obsidian community plugins.

-Alternatively you can install it directly by
+Alternatively, you can install it directly by:

 1. Cloning the git repository into `.obsidian/plugins` in your vault
 1. Running `npm install`, `npm run dev` in the repository
 1. Reloading obsidian
 1. Enabling the plugin in the community plugins tab of settings.

-# Using
+# Usage
-Press C-P to open the command palette and search for "header nagivation".
+Press Ctrl-P to open the command palette and search for "header nagivation".
 This will show the commands that this plugin provides.

 I would suggest binding these commands to hotkeys.
-You might find a plugin like [sequence hotkeys](https://github.com/moolmanruan/obsidian-sequence-hotkeys) useful, this allows you to define a "prefix" key such as C-m for motion commands so you can then assing C-m Up etc for moving around headers.
+You might find a plugin like [sequence hotkeys](https://github.com/moolmanruan/obsidian-sequence-hotkeys) useful: this allows you to define a "prefix" key such as `Ctrl-m` for motion commands so that you can then assign e.g `Ctrl-m Up` etc for moving around headers.

 ![demonstraction of features](demo.gif)

 # Influences and related tools
-This is very much influenced by the functions provided by emacs <a href="https://orgmode.org/">org-mode</a>
+This is very much influenced by the functions provided by emacs <a href="https://orgmode.org/">org-mode</a>.

 This project uses the [remark](https://github.com/remarkjs/remark/) markdown parser and its source code is included (under and MIT license) within the js output.